Site icon Survival Dispatch

 I was proud that my sister and brother in law had enough confidence to entrust their children to me.
 At the same time, it made me immediately start second guessing my abilities.

-I remember how miserable and gut wrenching my first challenge was, and I did not want the boys to suffer like that.
+I remember how miserable and gut wrenching my first challenge was, and I did not want the kids to suffer like that.
 Between cramping from dehydration, weakness from hunger, nearly freezing to death in the rain, and gashing my head open on a tree branch, I barely made it through that first challenge.

 As I typically do when I doubt myself, I started planning everything to death.
 I wanted to know that I had a plan and a backup plan for every aspect of this challenge.

-I started giving the boys homework assignments on various survival subjects a few months before the challenge date.
+I started giving the kids homework assignments on various survival subjects a few months before the challenge date.
 They were required to do reports on first aid topics, venomous snakes, poisonous plants, and other relevant material.
 I was highly impressed with the dedication that they showed before we ever hit the woods.

 I also conversed with my sister and brother in law as we planned out a location and a time when they would be in town.
 There is a stretch of wilderness behind my father’s property, and this would be the setting for our great adventure.